HELP My Etsy Listing Stopped Selling — What Should I Do?

 Each country has different laws, so you want to check to make sure that you have at least the legal pages required by law on your site.

-How can your customers contact you if needed?
-Will you have a phone number for customer service ?
-Or a simple email address?
-A form on your website?
 What about retailers (if you have any)?
 What’s the best way for them to contact you?

 Grab a domain name + a hosting plan for your website, and make sure you set up a professional email address too.

-If you are going with WordPress, you need to buy your own hosting.
+If you are using WordPress for your website, you will need to buy your own hosting.
 Most hosting providers will give you a domain name for free, and have email hosting included in their plans.
-My personal favorite: Siteground (this is not an affiliate link).
-They offer great value and great customer service at a very affordable price point.
-That’s what I use for all my websites.
-Never regretted it.

 If you go with Shopify, then the hosting is included in your plan and you can grab your domain name directly with them too.
 They don’t offer email hosting but you can still set up your email address to redirect to a gmail account for example.